balacoon/balacoon.github.io/_posts/2025-02-10-mhubert_tracing.md

   <figcaption class="figure-caption text-center">Effect of padding during batching</figcaption>
 </figure>

-* Tracing in half precision works for short inputs (<5 sec) but fails for longer ones.
-Full precision works fine.
 * mHuBERT applies mean/std normalization to input audio.
 * `faiss` has a lot of clustering methods implemented.
 Fortunately a linear transformation was used for clustering in mHuBERT, allowing it to be extracted into a transformation matrix.
 See `TorchFaiss` in the notebook for details.